 Disadvantages of Privatization

-Following are the disadvantages of privatization in points:
+Following are the limitations of privatization:

 1. Problem of Price

-The government usually want to sell the least profitable Enterprises, those that the private sector is not willing to buy at a price acceptable to the government.
+The government usually want to sell the least profitable enterprises, those that the private sector is not willing to buy at a price acceptable to the government.

 2. Opposition from Employees

-Disinvestment tends to arise political opposition from employees who may lose their jobs, from politicians who fear short-term unemployment consequence of liquidation of cost reduction by private owners, from bureaucrats who stand to lose patronage and from those sections of the public who fear that national assets are being concerned by foreigners, the rich or a particular ethnic group.
+Disinvestment tends to arise political opposition from employees who may lose their jobs, from politicians who fear short-term unemployment consequence of liquidation of cost reduction by private owners, from bureaucrats who stand to lose patronage, and from those sections of the public who fear that national assets are being concerned by foreigners, the rich or a particular ethnic group.